genexus-books/Saia/saia-docs/docs/Backoffice.md

 6. Enter the email address of the user you want to invite as a new member.
 7. Click on the "Invite Member" to send the invitation.

-An invitation email to the specified user will be sent to join the project.
-Once the invited user accepts the invitation, they will gain access to the project.
+Once the invited user enters the back office, they will gain access to the project.
+Keep in mind that the invitation is valid for 24 hours, after which it expires and a new one must be generated.

 Note: Make sure to provide the correct email address of the user you want to invite.